-If you provide a select() function, do not provide timeouts by setting current->timeout, as the select mechanism uses current->timeout, and the two methods cannot co-exist, as there is only one timeout for each process.
+If you provide a select() function, do not provide timeouts by setting current->timeout, as the select() mechanism uses current->timeout, and the two methods cannot co-exist, as there is only one timeout for each process.
 Instead, consider using a timer to provide timeouts.
-Just be sure that you need to use a timer before you call add_timer(), as the whole system currently has only 64 timers, and the kernel will panic if it tries to install more than 64 timers concurrently.
-[I believe that this has change recently.
-Check this out.]
+See the description of the add_timer() function in section 1.6 for details.